How can counselling help my anxiety

 What is anxiety?

 Approx 25% of the UK population have difficulties with their mental health.
 The most common problems are anxiety and depression.
-Anxiety is the most common presentation we get at UKCN for counselling and psychotherapy.
+Anxiety is the most common presentation we get at UKCN for cheap counselling and psychotherapy.
 In this blog, UKCN Director Nathan Gould explores the nature of anxiety and how counselling and psychotherapy can help.

 Anxiety is a term that covers a range of symptoms.
 Clients generally feel worried, stressed or panicky.
 Anxiety symptoms can affect how you think, feel and behave.